Alessio-S/SSBU-Obj-Detection-And-Advantage-Calculator/README.md

 ## Usage

-### If you've already added the models directories as a permanent environment variables, skip steps 1. to 4.
+#### If you've already added the models directories as permanent environment variables, skip steps 1. to 4.

 1. Clone the *Tensorflow models repository* from GitHub
 ```